bondress/alx-low_level_programming/0x08-recursion/README.md

 **5-sqrt_recursion.c** is a C function that returns the natural square root of a number.

 **6-is_prime_number.c** is a C function that returns 1 if the input integer is a prime number, otherwise return 0.

+**100-is_palindrome.c** is a C function that returns 1 if a string is a palindrome and 0 if not.
+(An empty string is a palindrome).